prototypefund/Digital_Bargeld-docs/anastasis.rst

   :status 204 No content:
     Truth stored successfully.
   :status 304 Not modified:
     The same truth was previously accepted and stored under this UUID.
+The Anastasis server must still update the expiration time for the truth when returning this response code.
   :status 402 Payment Required:
     This server requires payment to store truth per item.
     See the Taler payment protocol specification for how to pay.